-For keratoconus, the base curve of the first lens fitted is generally equal to or slightly steeper than the flattest keratometry reading to achieve an apical clearance or apical alignment fitting base curve selection will depend on the shape and position of
+For keratoconus, the base curve of the first lens fitted is generally equal to or slightly steeper than the flattest keratometry reading to achieve an apical clearance or apical alignment fitting relationship.

-For Pellucid Marginal Degeneration, the base curve chosen is generally flatter than the flattest K reading.
+For Pelucid Marginal Degeneration, the base curve chosen is generally flatter than the flattest K reading.
 It may be equal to the radius of curvature as measured 4 mm from the corneal apex by topography (which is usually flatter).
-If using K readings, the base curve chosen will be approximately 1.00D flatter than the median K reading
+It using K readings, the base curve chosen will be approximately 100D flatter than the median K reading.